desmos-labs/desmos/x/posts/spec/02-concepts.md

 creation in a sequential way (e.g. if there's 4 posts in the chain, the one we are creating will have id equal to 5).

 ### External ID (Optional)
 External ID indicates and external ID attached to the post.
-It is represented by a string. //TODO add some more info
+It is represented by a string.

 ### Text (Optional)
 The text is the actual textual content of the post.
 It has a fixed max length that is determined by an on-chain governance parameter.